HomeSustainabilitySocialHuman Capital Management

 Expanding recruitment of experienced persons

 With regard to employee recruitment, we are actively recruiting not only new graduates but also experienced persons.
 Hiring people with diverse careers not only ensures immediate workforce strength, but also revitalizes the organization with new values.
-In recent years we have been hiring experienced personnel which has also led to diversity in our core human resources.
+In recent years, we have been hiring experienced personnel every year, which has also led to diversity in our core human resources.

-To further diversify our workforce, we have also introduced "referral hiring" (employee referral) and "alumni hiring" (former employee).
+To further diversify our workforce, we have also introduced "referral (employee referral) hiring" and "alumni (former employee) hiring."

 Expanding recruitment of experienced hires (Non-consolidated)